-Still, this is one of the few portable cassette players whose components are likely in good condition even decades later.
+Still, this is one of the few cassette players whose components are likely in good condition even decades later.
 Panasonic still sells replacement parts for the RQ-V51 even though they no longer manufacture the cassette player itself.
 This means that should a component fail, you can simply get it replaced and continue to enjoy one of the best portable cassette playbacks ever made.

 However, this portable cassette player definitely follows the Panasonic philosophy in less desired ways as well.
 For example, this cassette player does not come with many functions.
 Beyond the superior playback, the RQ-V51 only offers an AM/FM radio.
 Thankfully, this cassette player does at least feature a rewind button.
-This is also the only portable cassette player we reviewed which does not provide headphones.
+This is also the only cassette player we reviewed which does not provide headphones.

 5. Reshow Cassette Player – Best New Portable Cassette Player (People’s Choice)